 Finally, we know the total memory bandwidth per device, and the peak floating-point rate per device.
 There is a metric called machine balance.
 It tries to convolve all intricate parameters of parallel computers, many of which have non-linear relation to performance, into one single number.
 Of course, it cannot be precise.
 But it allows for rough comparisons between architectures.
 To calculate machine balance, you need to divide the peak floating-point rate, in GFLOPS, by the total memory bandwidth, in GWords/sec.

-The result is measured in FLOPs/Word, and most simply put, it indicates how many floating-point operations your computer can perform with each word that arrived from memory before the next word comes in for processing.
+The result is measured in FLOPs/Word and, most simply put, it indicates how many floating-point operations your computer can perform with each word that arrived from memory before the next word comes in for processing.
 Yes, it is a big simplification.
 High numbers (for example, 30 FLOPs/Word) are a bad sign, they indicate unbalanced machines: that is, for every word that arrives, the machine can perform 30 floating-point operations before the next word arrives.
+And what happens if your code just doesn’t need to perform 30 floating-point operations on the single word that came in from memory?
+Then the CPU has to stay idle, doing no useful work, until the next word comes in, because memory is too slow for this CPU, and therefore the machine is called “unbalanced”.
 (Again, it’s a very rough approximation of how computers work, because it’s not a single word that is fetched from memory at a time, but a whole cache line, etc., etc.)

 Many of today’s machines are unbalanced in this respect, compared to vector supercomputers of the good old days.
 Cache memories in modern machines try to alleviate this problem.
 So, let us calculate machine balance for the three computing devices.
 There will be three bars on the graph for Intel Xeon Phi — for 61 threads (1 thread per core), for 122 threads (2 threads per core), and for 244 threads (4 threads per core).